Skip to content

 The Common merganser, also known as the goosander in Eurasia, is a notable seaduck found in river and lake habitats of forested regions across Europe, Asia, and North America.

 This large bird primarily feeds on fish and is known for nesting in tree holes.
-It was first described by Carl Linnaeus in 1758 in the 10th edition of his Systema Naturae.
+Carl Linnaeus first described it in 1758 in the 10th edition of his Systema Naturae.

 Also Featured In: Birds Commonly Found in Northern CaliforniaMost Common Lake Birds